davidclough/node/_documents/javascript-guide/javascript-guide.md

 The `guard` operator is not an _actual_ operator in its own right.
 It describes the practice of an expression consisting of two or more values separated by `&&` operators.
 It also uses the idea of
 [truthy and falsy](#language-truthy-and-falsy).

-An expression consisting of guard operators will be evaluated from left to right and the first `falsy` value encountered will be the result of the expression.
+An expression consisting of guard operators will be evaluated from left to right.
+The first `falsy` value encountered will be considered the result of the expression.
 If none are encountered the expression will equal the final value in the clause.

 One common use case is to achieve something similar to the C# Elvis operator to avoid having to use the ternary operator to check if an object has been initialised before accessing one of its properties.
-The example below will log the

     var person = { firstName: "Elvis", lastName: "Presley" };
     // This object is truthy.
 Therefore the lastName property is evaluated.